kvasdopil/ui-gen/docs/MEMORY.md

 - Screen component is 390px × 844px - this is fixed and important for mobile mockups
 - PromptPanel is positioned absolutely relative to Screen component wrapper
 - Loading spinner only covers Screen, not the entire page
+- Data structure: Use `ConversationPoint` type for storing prompt, HTML, title, and timestamp together
+- Storage abstraction: Use `Storage` interface from `src/lib/storage.ts` - can be swapped for backend easily
+- Screens are auto-saved to IndexedDB on every change, auto-loaded on mount
+- New screens are NOT auto-selected or auto-centered to prevent viewport disruption
+- Z-index: Newer screens appear above older ones; selected screens always on top
+- Duplicate API call prevention: `generationInProgressRef` tracks in-progress generations
+- Wheel event listener uses `{ passive: false }` to allow preventDefault for zoom
+- No default screen - page starts empty, user clicks to create first screen